MaatheusGois/clean-code-swift/README.md

   // ...
 }

-// Ruim porque Employees (Empregados) "tem" dados de impostos.
-EmployeeTaxData não é um tipo de Employee class EmployeeTaxData: Employee {
+// Bad because Employees "have" tax data.
+EmployeeTaxData is not a type of Employee class EmployeeTaxData: Employee {
   var ssn: String
   var salary: Double